domogonotoso/CIFAR/README.md

 # CIFAR-10 Image classification with Pytorch

 ## What is the objective?
-1. write a code of validation.
-So I need to divide dataset and then write a code of train and valid in a one python file.
+1. Implement validation logic by splitting the dataset into training and validation sets within a single Python file.

-2. compare different ML models.
-So make models file directory to organize models.
+2. Compare different machine learning models by organizing them into a dedicated models/ directory.

-3. build a structure of project.
+3. Build a clear and modular project structure for maintainability and scalability.

 ````markdown
 📁 The structure of CIFAR project